gauritripathi2002/datascience-tutorials/README.md

 Example for for Day 1 of Python for analytics

 ### lab-02
-Example for for Day 1 of Python for analytics### lab-03
+Example for for Day 1 of Python for analytics

 ## Q&A